karashiiro/Rimap/README.md

 `discord.status_channel` is the channel you want Rimap to tell you random information in.

+`discord.report_channel` is the channel you want Rimap to send user reports to.

 `discord.mod_roles` is an array of roles that can use the administrative commands like `~bulkdelete` etc.